 Publii is a desktop app for building beautiful static websites quickly and efficiently.
 It is available for both Windows and macOS and packs all the tools necessary to get up and running.

 You can create multiple websites within the app and manage them all without having to juggle between different admin dashboards.
-It also has a ton of SEO and social media-related settings that will make your website more search engine friendly and maximise social media shares.
+It also has a ton of SEO and social media-related settings that will make your website more search-engine friendly and maximize social media shares.

 The app works offline, so you can easily author or update content without an Internet connection, and everything will sync to your preferred hosting service once you get back online.

 If you want to get started really quickly without having to worry about the design of your website, Publii provides some themes you can use.
 It’s also really easy to switch up the layout, fonts or color of your website using its extensive customization tools.

 DatoCMS provides an API-based admin area for your static websites.
 It is targeted at developers or web agencies who want to provide an intuitive way for their clients to publish or update content independently without having to rely on developers to do it for them.

 It integrates with all the popular static site generators and also allows you to keep your existing deployment solutions.
 On top of that, you retain the freedom to host the generated website wherever you like.
 It’s a great static website CMS for large-scale projects, though you’ll need a premium plan for those.